EnricVB/Celeris/docs/LANGUAGE_SPEC.md

-# CSpeedy Compiler Specification
+# Celeris Compiler Specification

 ## 1. Overview

-Language for CSpeedy designed to be read by **CSAOT**.
+Language for Celeris designed to be read by **CSAOT**.

 ---

 ## 2. Lexical Structure

-The lexical structure of CSpeedy MiniLang consists of the following elements:
+The lexical structure of Celeris MiniLang consists of the following elements:

 ### 2.1 Whitespace